-The weekly two hour session will included socializing and community building, dinner together, and active, hands-on, and discussion-based learning.
-The middle schoolers will meet as a whole group, and will also have opportunities to break into small groups based on their grade.
-This format will ensure plenty of all group community building and will also provide the students will age appropriate learning.
+The weekly session includes time for socializing and community building, while enjoying dinner together, followed by two sessions of learning with a break for a whole group game.
+The kids spend time with the whole group and break into small groups based on their grade when in a text or history session.
+This format ensures plenty of all group community building and also provides the kids with age appropriate learning.

-We are building out a three-year curricular rotation, featuring exposure to core Jewish texts and to key periods in Jewish history.
+The kids participate in two sessions with their grade level in which they are exposed to core Jewish texts and to key periods in Jewish history.
 Although much of the learning is historical, we make explicit attempts to make the material relevant to the children's developing understanding of their Jewish values and identity.
-This year's curriculum will focus on:

 Eli is thrilled to be teaching Moadon this year!
 He has been involved with Kavana since elementary school and is so excited to be giving back to the community that instilled such strong Jewish values in him.
 Eli is a sophomore at Oberlin College studying environmental studies with a concentration in food and agriculture systems.
 On the off chance that he gets any free time, he likes getting lost on hikes in the Cascades and reading vintage cookbooks.